feroldi/ricing/chapter1/item2.md

 don't include an `appname` and prefix it only with *.
 This is typically a good idea when setting colors, since you likely want a uniform look throughout your system.
 For other options, such as fonts, it might be a better idea to set the on a per program basis.
 That way, you could use a different font for you bar and terminal.

 Classes are also a feature of X resources.
 They allow you to set multiple options at once.
-Classes are always capitalized, such as `xclock*Foreground`.
+Classes are always capitalized, such as `xclock*Foreground: #ffffff` will set `xclock*foreground`, `xclock*hands`, and
+`xclock*highlight` to the hex color `#ffffff`.
 I wont go into a lot of detail on these, as they are different for each program.
 You can find list [here](https://stuff.mit.edu/afs/sipb/project/doc/ixresources/xres.html#extraresources).

+_NB_: If you are familiar with C preprocessor constructs, you can make use of `#ifdef`, `#else`, and `#endif` here.

 ---